gitter-badger/probot-arborist/docs/deploy.md

 This plugin requires these **Permissions & events** for the GitHub Integration:

-> **TODO**: List permissions required for deployment here.
-See [mcmahonjohn/probot-arborist](https://github.com/mcmahonjohn/arborist/blob/master/docs/deploy.md) for an example.
+> List permissions required for deployment here.

+* Repository Contents
+  * Create (Read Only)